Nursing Degrees & Schools / ABSN

 Accelerated Bachelor of Science in Nursing degree programs are highly competitive.
 Limited seating can result.
 ABSN candidates can do several things to help their applications stand out in the crowd.
 One of the most important things they can do is ensure their grade point averages (GPAs) meet the minimum requirements of the school to which they apply.

 Take the time to craft a compelling statement explaining the desired career shift to nursing.
 Candidates who have personal statements from other professionals included with their applications might fare better than the applicants without them.

 Lastly, applicants must be patient and prepared to wait, even if they are highly qualified and meet every entrance requirement.
 Sometimes hundreds of applicants vie for 50 or fewer seats in these programs.

 What are the job and salary outlooks for nurses with ABSNs?

-According to the most recent data form the U.S. Bureau of Labor Statistics (BLS), nurses with ABSNs can expect to earn an median annual wage of $82,750.
-The BLS predicts demand for RNs will grow by 9 percent between now and 2030.
+According to the most recent data form the U.S. Bureau of Labor Statistics (BLS), nurses with ABSNs can expect to earn a median annual wage of $82,750.
+The BLS predicts demand for RNs will grow by 6% between 2021 and 2031.

 Tired of applying for nursing jobs?